Vesta-wallet/coinslib/README.md

 # coinslib

-A dart cryptocurrency library for Peercoin for Flutter.
+A dart cryptocurrency library for Flutter, primarily build for Peercoin.

 This library is a fork of the seemingly discontinued lib [bitcoin_flutter](https://github.com/dart-bitcoin/bitcoin_flutter).